luisespino/Coronavirus_2020_11/2020-11/README.md

 As of November, Guatemala is reducing the number of infections, so the prediction may vary.
 However, depending on what is happening in Europe there could be a second wave of infections in December, adjustments would have to be made to the model so that the prediction remains correct.

-... more articles from students
+... more articles from students (the order of the articles will be defined by the professor)

 ### References

+...